 Penicillin and Alcohol

-Consuming alcohol can lead to side effects that aren’t always easy to manage.
-While everyone should be careful when consuming alcohol, the effects become even more dangerous when you combine this substance with penicillin or other antibiotics.
+Alcohol consumption can lead to unpleasant side effects that aren’t always easy to manage.
+While everyone should be careful on alcohol use, the effects of this consumption become even more dangerous to your immune system when you combine this substance with penicillin or other antibiotics.
 It can be challenging to predict what these effects will be.
-If any medication has been prescribed to you, it’s essential that you read the product label or patient information pamphlet to identify how the medicine should be taken.
+If any medication has been prescribed to you, you must read the product label or patient information pamphlet to identify how the medicine should be taken.
+If not, then what a brave one you are.

 Table of Contents